nhoudelot/demosdebs/dos/intros/1999/horison4k-by-nocturnal/debian/horison4k-by-nocturnal.6.md

 horison4k-by-nocturnal [*options*]

 # DESCRIPTION
-horison 4k is a demonstration released by Nocturnal in 1999. horison4k-by-nocturnal is the launcher that use Dosbox-x to run it.
+horison 4k is an intro released by Nocturnal in 1999. horison4k-by-nocturnal is the launcher that use Dosbox-x to run it.
 4k intro ranked 11th at The Gathering 1999